 Grid layouts

-Lastly, we wanted to include a section where customers could view the top 3 tutorials from the tutorials page.
-The team wanted to achieve the result of having the thumbnail next to the tutorial title.
-We tried different methods, including using HTML tables and vanilla CSS styling.
-Unfortunately, some email clients kept breaking the layout, which would result in something like this when forwarding or replying to the email:
+Finally, we aimed to incorporate a section that allowed customers to view the top 3 tutorials from the tutorials page.
+The team sought to achieve the outcome of placing the thumbnail beside the tutorial title.
+We experimented with various approaches, including the utilization of HTML tables and basic CSS styling.
+Regrettably, some email clients consistently disrupted the layout, leading to instances like this when forwarding or replying to the email:

 Broken Layout